nerdsupremacist/Mealy/README.md

 </p>

 To implement your tests, you implement each state.
 A state is a class with:
 - A `test(system:)` function, where you can run all your assertions.
-Verifying that the object is in the correct state
+Verifying that the object is in the correct state.
+This function is using a Result Builder built for a tiny library called [Assert](https://github.com/nerdsupremacist/Assert).
+These types of assertion allow Mealy to manipulate the results, and provide more context, to help you debug your faults in the future.
-- A series of functions with a single argument (which is the system under test) and returns the next state
+- A series of functions with a single argument (which is the system under test) and returns the next state.

 ```swift
 class OffState: State {